 The downloadable file of the article should contain all the information for publication (including pictures, graphs and tables).
-Photographs, maps and other untagged illustrative materials should be sent separately as .jpeg, .bmp, .gif files (duplicating in .doc, .docx, .pdf, .eps formats if additional images are added to the image).
-Image files must be given a name corresponding to the figure number in the text (see “Requirements for materials”, item 11.6 ).
+Photographs, maps and other untagged illustrative materials should be sent separately as .jpeg, .bmp, .gif files (duplicating in .doc, .docx, .pdf, .eps formats if additional notes are added to the image).
+Image files must be given a name corresponding to the figure number in the text (see “Requirements for materials”, item 11.6).

 All articles are checked in the “Anti-plagiarism” system and peer reviewed in accordance with the Review Regulations.

-The editors reserve the right to reduce the volume of the material and its literary editing.
+The editors reserve the right to reduce the volume of the material and to literary edit it.

 There are no fees or payments for publication of manuscripts.